USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM – lightning NO<sub>x</sub> version only

 The lightning parameters file is used for calculating in-line NO emissions from hourly observed strike counts.
+This file can be downloaded from the [CMAS Data Warehouse](https://drive.google.com/drive/folders/1R8ENVSpQiv4Bt4S0LFuUZWFzr3-jPEeY).

 This file contains the following variables interpolated to the modeling grid:

 **Table 4-5**